openstack/openstack-ansible/doc/source/user/l3pods/multi_az.rst

 * Leverage DNS Round Robin (an A/AAAA record per AZ) for Public API
 * Define Internal API FQDN through /etc/hosts overrides, which are unique per Availability Zone
-* Define 6 keepalived instances: 3 for public and 3 for internal VIPs
+* Define 6 Keepalived instances: 3 for public and 3 for internal Virtual IP addresses (VIPs)
 * Ensure HAProxy to prioritize a backend from own Availability Zone over "remote" ones